jdber1/opendrop/README.md

 The automated fitting routine will then commence.
 A file is created with the specified name and a date-time stamp containing the fitted data.

-4. Sessile Drops:
+4. Sessile drops:
 ------------------------
 The current distribution cannot process sessile drops.
 However, we do have a beta version that can, and it will be included in the next release.
-In the interim, if you would like to process sessile drops please email us at [email](mailto:opendrop.dev@gmail.com) and we will provide you with the code and instructions.
+In the interim, if you would like to process sessile drops please [email](mailto:opendrop.dev@gmail.com) us and we will provide you with the code and instructions.

 Appendix A
 ==========